Bánh Tét for Lunar New Year (Vietnamese Sticky Rice Cake with Pork Belly)

 Allow the rice cakes to cool to room temperature before slicing.
 Remove all the banana leaves and slice them into 2-inch coins.

 Traditionally, it’s cut with a bamboo string.
 The string has no surface area that would cause sticking from the sticky rice.
 Some people use floss.
 Others use a fishing line.
-You can also just use a knife but be prepared for potential tearing.
+You can also use an oiled knife to prevent tearing.

 Serve it with Vietnamese Fermented Dried Daikon in Fish Sauce (Dưa Món) for the ultimate taste of Vietnamese Lunar New Year.

-Wrap the cooked Bánh Tét in plastic wrap or foil to shield them from air exposure.
-These wrapped cakes can be stored in the fridge for up to one week or in the freezer for up to 8 months.
+Wrap the cooked Bánh Tét in plastic wrap or store in an airtight container.
+They can be stored on the counter for 2-3 days, in the fridge for up to one week or in the freezer for up to 8 months.

 FAQs